 These are not technically no credit check business loans either.
 Grants are available through various sources, most often to minorities or those working to build in low income areas.

-While SBA loans almost always require a credit check, they are still worth pursuing.
-That is because they do not require the same high credit score that other types of loans do.
+While an SBA loan will almost always require a credit check, it is still worth pursuing one.
+That is because they may not require the same high personal credit score that other types of loans do.
 These loans have backing from the federal government.

 Once you establish your business as a separate entity, it is time to start building a strong business credit score.
-This is how you fill that tank.
-Start with the vendor credit tier.
-Starter vendors will offer invoices with net 30 terms, meaning you have 30 days to pay them.
-This is a form of credit, and if they report to the credit agencies, you can easily build up your credit this way.
+Begin with starter vendors.
+These are vendors that will offer invoices with net 30 terms, meaning you have 30 days to pay them.

 Once you establish some credit through a vendor, try applying for a small business credit card.
 You don’t need anything fancy at first.
-Even just a small credit limit can be an effective credit building tool if you handle it properly.
+Even just a small credit limit can be an effective credit-building tool if you handle it properly.